John Warner: Post-Senate life

 Warner was listed as a senior advisor at the website for the D.C. law firm, Hogan Lovells.
 He was in the firm's Global Regulatory practice group, and his specialties were Aerospace, Defense, and Government Services.

-He endorsed Democrat Mark Warner, his rival in the 1996 election, to succeed him in 2008.
 In 2014, Warner endorsed Mark Warner's Senate reelection bid.
 On September 28, 2016, Warner endorsed Democratic presidential candidate Hillary Clinton over Donald Trump, praising Clinton's record of bipartisan cooperation.
-In 2018, he endorsed Democrats Tim Kaine for Senate and Abigail Spanberger and Leslie Cockburn for Congress.
-He did endorse Republican candidates Ed Gillespie for Governor in 2017 and Barbara Comstock for Virginia's 10th congressional district in 2018.
+He endorsed Republican candidate Ed Gillespie for Governor in 2017.
+In 2018, he endorsed Democrats Tim Kaine for Senate and Abigail Spanberger and Leslie Cockburn for Congress while endorsing Republican Barbara Comstock for Virginia's 10th congressional district.
 In 2020, Warner endorsed former Vice President Joe Biden for President of the United States and Mark Warner for his reelection bid to the Senate.

 In 2020, Warner, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

 Warner also served as an Honorary Director on the Board of Directors at the Atlantic Council.